Chapter: 01

 its debts fairly quickly.
 Additionally, maintaining low levels of indebtedness

-(or not keeping huge balances on other
+(or not keeping huge balances on other lines of

-), having a long credit history, and refraining from
+credit), having a long credit history, and refraining from

 constantly applying for additional credit will help your credit score.